How much can you save by refinancing your HDB loan?

 If you are a first-time HDB Build-To-Order (BTO) flat owner, chances are that you took up an HDB Concessionary Loan.
 After all, with the lower cash down payment requirement and convenient application process, it’s the default option that most Singaporean HDB buyers opt for.

-But should you refinance your HDB loan?
+But with interest rates so low, should you look into refinancing your HDB loan?
 Refinancing may be a good idea to save some money, especially if you intend to stay in the same flat for a few more years.
-With banks currently offering a lower interest rate than the HDB Concessionary Loan, it might make financial sense to refinance your home loan with a bank loan for your HDB flat.
-What do you stand to gain or lose?
+With banks currently offering a lower interest rate than the HDB Concessionary Loan, refinancing with a bank loan might actually bring you significant cost-savings.

 |HDB Concessionary Loan||POSB HDB Loan|